JonLim20/CIVIC/README.md

 **CIVIC Binary Thresholding Workflow**

-This is the workflow for creating binary viewsheds.
+This is the workflow for creating river planform binary rasters.
 I have split it into two manual sections and two automated sections.

 *Section 1: Manual*